Episode 002: Key Ingredients to a Successful Infusion Practice

 Dylan McCabe: I love that because the process is repeatable, the processes are trainable, and a process makes it to where there’s strength for the whole team.
 Instead of like you said you have one person that maybe they leave, or maybe they can’t ever go on vacation because they’re so critical to the flow of the infusion suite.
 So that’s great.
 Great piece of advice.
 Well, Reece, thank you for joining us today and we’re excited to keep this podcast going.
 We really hope that this has been an encouragement to you guys.
 You can say thank you by going to iTunes and please rate and review the podcast that helps us just get exposure, get the word out.
 Also, as I mentioned, we are going to be interviewing Brian Nyquist who runs the National Infusion Center Association, and especially when it comes to those policy issues that are coming down the pipe headed our way, he will be an expert on that.
 So you will absolutely get the latest and greatest details on things that affect us all and we’ll do that interview live at the FSR conference 2018 coming up.
 So thank you for joining us today.
 This is Dylan McCabe and Reece Norris with the WeInfuse podcast signing off and we will catch you in the next episode.

+Guest Speaker: Reece Norris is the Co-Founder and COO of WeInfuse, a first-of-its kind infusion software and consulting organization.
+Reece co-founded and is currently serving on the board of the National Infusion Center Association.
 Before WeInfuse, Reece and fellow co-founder Bryan Johnson owned and operated their own infusion centers (Innovative Infusions).
 They have experienced firsthand the vital role infusion nurses and infusion centers play in patients’ lives.
 After recognizing the need for a simplified solution to the infusion workflow, Reece and Bryan sold their infusion centers and founded WeInfuse.